isomerpages/psd-psf/_pst-awards/Categories.md

 <p>This award celebrates officers who have fostered strong partnerships with
 citizens and external stakeholders to address community and societal needs.
-It recognises officers who are willing to journey alongside citizens and external stakeholders, through taking on a</p>
-<p>collaborative, stakeholder-centric, innovative attitude towards cultivating
+It recognises officers who are willing to journey alongside citizens and external stakeholders, through taking on a collaborative, stakeholder-centric, innovative attitude towards cultivating long-term stakeholder relationships for the collective good.</p>
-long-term stakeholder</p>
-<p>relationships for the collective good.</p>
 </td>
 </tr>
 </tbody>